shakilmith/documentation/frontend/react/react-conditional-rendering/index.md

 # Conditionally Render Elements or Components in React

 In this tutorial post we are going to see how to render simple elements or components (functions) conditionally in react.
-In react we can use all valid javaScript conditional statements like if, else if, switch or ternary operator.
+In react we can use all valid JavaScript conditional statements like if, else if, switch or ternary operator.
 Additionally we can explore how to use logical and (&&), logical or (||) and logical not (!) operators.

-## Using If, Else If and else Statement
+## Using If, Else If and Else Statement

 **Terminology:**

-If: Check certain condition and code block will render or execute when it is true. <br/>
+**If Statement:** Check certain conditions and code block will render or execute when it is true.

-Else If: Implement extra condition, it will only execute when the if condition becomes false. <br/>
+**Else If Statement:** Implement extra condition, it will only execute when the if condition becomes false.

-Else: When the if, else if condition become false it will render.
-We can use merely if, else statement that else if statement. <br/>
+**Else Statement:** When the if, else if condition become false it will render.
+We can use merely if, else statement than else if statement, even if statement without optional else statement.

-Let's implement the above scenario in our sample react application.
+Here, I have provided a simple example to explain the above scenario.
+Such as,

 **app.js**